OWASP/www-staff/projects/202004-OWASP-Virtual-Training-Day.md

 ## Goals

-1. Bring alternative training to the community
+1. Bring alternative training to no less than 145 ppl in our community
 2. Interact with the community in a different way since face-to-face is not an option
 3. Generate revenue that was lost due to the postponement of the Global AppSec Dublin

 ## Milestones